ploomber/contributing/maintainer.md

 When performing a code review, verify the following:

-- The code meets the quality bar: the code is clear, and documented (docstrings)
 - Unit tests have been added and they're rigorously testing the code changes
+- An appropriate [CHANGELOG](CONTRIBUTING.md#changelog) entry has been added (when needed)
+- The code meets the quality bar
+    - Re-usable (e.g., abstracts common patterns in functions)
+    - Clear (i.e., descriptive variable names, inline comments when needed) - this also applies to unit tests
+- New features are documented: either a [docstring example](https://sklearn-evaluation.ploomber.io/en/latest/api/plot.html#confusionmatrix) (for minor features) or a full [tutorial](https://jupysql.ploomber.io/en/latest/integrations/duckdb.html) (major features) and the documentation is clear an concise

 Owners also have the following responsibilities:

-- An appropriate [CHANGELOG](CONTRIBUTING.md#changelog) entry has been added (when needed)
-- New features are documented: either a [docstring example](https://sklearn-evaluation.ploomber.io/en/latest/api/plot.html#confusionmatrix) (for minor features) or a full [tutorial](https://jupysql.ploomber.io/en/latest/integrations/duckdb.html) (major features)
 - If breaking API changes are introduced, a PR is merged with a [deprecation warning](CONTRIBUTING.md#maintaining-backwards-compatibility)
 - If breaking API changes are introduced: a [major version bump](CONTRIBUTING.md#maintaining-backwards-compatibility) is performed
 - Ensure that all CI checks passed before merging a Pull Request